Jivich/SimpsonStartPage/README.md

 ![Imgur](https://i.imgur.com/qHMDjAc.png)

-5. Write in the space between quotes the name and the extension of the image that you added to the "MyStarterPage\Img\icon" folder.
+5. Write in the space between quotes the name and the extension of the image that you added to the "MyStartPage\Img\icon" folder.

 ![Imgur](https://i.imgur.com/0a99o1n.png)